GingeHagler/The-Volcano/README.md

-The Volcano
+# The Volcano

 The Volcano is a website for a garage gym providing personal training sessions.
-The gym sessions are aimed at people who want to get fit and train hard.
+The gym sessions are aimed at people who want to get fit, strong and train hard.
 A large inspriration behind the gym is the fomer middleweight champion boxer Marvelous Marvin Hagler.
-You can view the live site here <>.
+You can view the live site here [The Volcano](https://gingehagler.github.io/The-Volcano/)

 Features